samparkewolfe/Sound_Control/README.md

 * Save File.
 * Optimise all sensors.
 * Make whole UI nicer.
-	* Make UI have one solid background
+	* Make UI have one solid background  (Done)
 	* Give each module the same coloured background that is smaller than the UI’s background.
+(Done)
 	* Give smaller modules a different background.

 #### Colour Tracker